Summary

 Because AI magnifies all the human traits, creativity and laziness, curiosity and tunnel vision, enthusiasm and apathy.

-The benefits will flow by themselves, there is nothing to do but welcome them.
-And open our arms to the new generation of coders that will both create the software of tomorrow, invent new ways of working and teach us how to do so.
+The benefits will flow by themselves; there is nothing to do but welcome them.
+And open our arms to the new generation of coders that will both create the software of tomorrow, invent new ways of working, and teach us how to do so.

-I jested about dynamic languages, Google, package managers and StackOverflow affecting code quality, but we did, actually, paid a price for those.
+I jested about dynamic languages, Google, package managers, and StackOverflow affecting code quality; but we did, actually, paid a price for those.

-AI will undoubtedly increase the volume on which it's possible to fake job test proficiency, create wasteful bug reports and push bad contributions.
+AI will undoubtedly increase the volume on which it's possible to fake job test proficiency, create wasteful bug reports, and push bad contributions.

-It's now more than ever important to assign persons to responsibilities, with real cost and consequences for them, and give them the tools and resources to manage it.
+It's now more important than ever to assign persons to responsibilities, with real cost and consequences for them, and give them the tools and resources to manage it.
 Skin in the game and put your money where your mouth is, so to speak.

 Because it’s so tempting, it’s so easy to do.
 Programming is hard, and humans are like water, taking the path of least resistance.